 Alan M. Feldman is managing partner and co-founder of Feldman Shepherd.
 He has over 30 years of experience representing victims of defective products, unsafe cars and trucks, motor vehicle collisions, and construction and workplace accidents.

-His dedication to clients and consistent case success has led to his recognition as one of the Top 10 Super Lawyers in Pennsylvania every year since 2010, as well as being selected for inclusion among the 2016 Best Lawyers in America by U.S. News & World Report.
+His dedication to clients and consistent case success has led to his recognition as one of the Top 10 Super Lawyers in Pennsylvania every year since 2010 and ranked #2 Super Lawyer in Pennsylvania in 2017 as well as being selected for inclusion among the 2016 Best Lawyers in America by U.S. News & World Report.

 During his tenure as Chancellor of the Philadelphia Bar Association, Alan introduced the “Raising the Bar” campaign—it has raised millions of dollars to help provide free legal services to the needy.